sendbird/sendbird-javascript-samples/uikit-samples/README.md

 >
 ```

-Find out more about `ChannelListQuery` and `applicationUserListQuery` on the [API reference of Sendbird Chat SDK for JavaScript](https://sendbird.github.io/core-sdk-javascript/module-model_query_groupChannelListQuery-GroupChannelListQuery.html).
+Find out more about `ChannelListQuery` and `ApplicationUserListQuery` on the [API reference of Sendbird Chat SDK for JavaScript](https://sendbird.github.io/core-sdk-javascript/module-model_query_groupChannelListQuery-GroupChannelListQuery.html).

 ### [Channel params](https://codesandbox.io/s/3-3-customizing-channellist-sg9kx)

-The **onBeforeCreateChannel** is a callback function in the **ChannelList** component which can be implemented with custom code for events related to the corresponding user actions.
+The **onBeforeCreateChannel** is a function in the **ChannelList** component which can be implemented with custom code for events related to the corresponding user actions.

 > Note: you can create a channel using `GroupChannelParams`.